Our current Green Team Green Enthusiast Stories!

 Trees for shade can have multiple purposes

-The two trees outside of the Emanuel Synagogue office were planted about five years ago and were the size of broomsticks.
-The Green Team Committee had several ecological goals in mind when we planted these trees.
-One was to provide shade to the office, making it more comfortable while using less electricity for summer as the trees grow larger and they capture CO2/ carbon dioxide, doing a tiny bit to control global warming.
+When the two trees outside of the Emanuel Synagogue office were planted about five years ago, they were the size of broomsticks, but The Green Team Committee had several ecological long term goals: 1) To provide shade to the office, making it more comfortable while using less electricity for summer as the trees grow larger; 2) By capturing CO2/ carbon dioxide, trees do their bit to control global warming.
 Greening our environment is a clear example of Tikkun Olam, repairing the Earth and making it more beautiful.

 Carolyn and Michael Levine